DraconDev/SamAI/tasks.md

 ## Done

+- now we need to take out the plus button in the icon grid, now that we have one on the home tab header, that ideally shouldn't move up when hovered over,
 - [x] the home bg should be the same as the chat tab bg
 - add current and add site butttons should be the same size
   - they are not currently